 - a summary of the student's work for the History MA program (fields, faculty and seminar paper);

 - the student's plans for future study including a description of the student's proposed PhD fields and faculty.
+Once admitted to the graduate program, a student cannot significantly change the geographical, chronological or substantive focus of his/her primary area of study.
+For example, a student admitted for the MA to study Japanese history within the Asia division cannot switch to studying Korean history within the Asia division for the PhD; or a student admitted to study Twentieth Century US history in the US division for the MA cannot switch to Early America in the US division for the PhD program.
+With the approval of the Graduate Studies Committee it may be possible for a student to change the faculty member supervising the primary field to another if more than one History faculty member supervises that graduate field.
 Since the faculty members who supervise the student's PhD fields serve as the student's Doctoral Supervisory Committee, the student should speak with each of them to confirm the faculty member's willingness to serve in this capacity before submitting the promotion application to the Graduate Studies Committee.
 The student should list the fields in order of importance on the statement of purpose.
 The faculty member who supervises the student's first (i.e., primary) field would serve as Chair of the student's Doctoral Supervisory Committee.
 Graduate fields are ranked in descending order.
 That is, expectations for a student's first field should be greater than for the third, and so on.
 PhD fields must be drawn from at least two divisions; at least one of the four fields should offer genuine diversity from the student's primary area of concentration.

 - a brief description of the student's proposed dissertation topic.